owen-it/laravel-auditing.com/docs/guide/auditable-configuration.md

 });
 ```

-To temporarily disable auditing for more than one class, the `withoutAuditing` method must be called for each.
+To temporarily disable auditing for more than one class, the `withoutAuditing` method must be called for each, or it can be disabled on the entire block setting second argument(`$globally`) to true

 ```php
 <?php